P6rguVyrst/100-days-of-code/log.md

 **Thougts**: Nothing to see here, move along.
 Not 100% sure where I'm going with this, but I seem to be moving along just nicely.
 Speed is another factor...

+### Day 7: December 12, 2017 - ???
+**Today's Progress**: Working on filtering out unique titles.

+**Thougts**: Need to filter out unique media files.
+Get their imdb code (or any other unique id), and look for more interesting stuff about the unique title - to eventually, present the titles, enriched with metadata, through Flask API.